emnh/rts-blog/README.md

 [The source code is here](https://github.com/emnh/rts/blob/master/src.client/game/client/controls.cljs).

+I implemented typical RTS controls.
+Pan left/right/up/down, zoom in/out and also arcball rotation.
 Worth noting is that you should only move the camera for each requestAnimationFrame to make smoother animations, not on the keypress events themselves.
-The more interesting implementation was arcball rotation:
+The more interesting implementation was arcball rotation, which I think I got [from here](https://raw.githubusercontent.com/grey-eminence/3DIT/master/js/controls/MapControls.js):

 ```clojure
 (defn arc-ball-rotation-left-right